Selling, Art or Science?

 There is no single right way to sell.
 In fact, we believe there are as many ways to sell as there are salespeople.

-You’ll be most successful at sales if you make the most of who you are.
+You’ll be most successful at the sale of your business if you make the most of who you are.

 And by that, we mean using your natural talents—the ways of thinking, feeling, and behaving that come naturally to you.

 Starting a business is a BIG deal.
 Building it to become more than your hobby is even bigger again.
-In fact, building your business into an asset may result in it being possibly the largest asset you’ll ever own, or second maybe to your home, as discussed on Westpac’s Ruby Connection…
+In fact, building your business into an asset may result in it being possibly the largest asset you’ll ever own, or second maybe to your home.
+So what about when you want to Sell your Business, what then?
+As discussed on Westpac’s Ruby Connection

 If trying to sell it is what you eventually want to do, then get strategic about WHAT it is you’ve got, how it is someone else could do it and therefore who that special someone might be that will love it as much as you once did.
 Think about it this way, would you put your home on the market without a little thinking and TLC-driven renovation first? so…